Roadway Safety Leadership Academy

 Skills enhancement will focus on three areas: industry knowledge and insights, people and business management, and strategic leadership.

-Applications to participate in the Roadway Safety Leadership Academy must be submitted by May 1, 2025.
+Applications for ATSSA members to participate in the Roadway Safety Leadership Academy must be submitted by May 15, 2025.

 Part 1: August